lydtechconsulting/mongodb-springboot/README.md

-# MongoDB and Spring Boot Demo
+# Spring Boot With MongoDB

 Spring Boot application demonstrating using MongoDB as the datatabase for reading and writing records.